 The history of rapeseed flowers and their role as a symbol of spring

-Brassicaceae plants have been widely used around the world, and have been an integral part of people's lives since ancient times, whether for oil extraction from seeds or as animal feed.
-In Japan, rapeseed oil is a familiar edible oil, and even today, rape blossoms are one of the most iconic sights of spring.
+Brassicaceae plants, widely used around the world, have long been an integral part of people's lives, from extracting oil from their seeds to using them as animal feed.
+In Japan, rapeseed oil is a familiar edible oil, and even today, "rapeseed blossoms" are one of the images that symbolize spring.

-As the cold winter draws to a close, the sight of the vibrant yellow rape blossoms in full bloom makes us realize that "Ah, spring has arrived."
-Even when rape blossoms are served on the table while still in bud, their soft texture and slightly bitter taste make them a taste of the transition from winter to spring.
+As the cold winter comes to an end, the sight of rapeseed blossoms in vibrant yellow makes you truly feel that spring has arrived.
+Even rapeseed blossoms served on the table in their bud stage offer a soft texture and a slightly bitter taste that allows you to feel the transition from winter to spring on your tongue.

 The relationship between winter vegetables and bolting

-When the weather gets warmer, winter vegetables begin to "bolt," a process in which they suddenly grow stems and prepare to bloom.
-Vegetables that are primarily root-based, such as radishes and turnips, can develop rot and a poor texture as they bolt, so they are usually harvested before bolting.
+Winter vegetables, when the weather warms up, begin a process called "bolting," where they suddenly extend their stems and prepare to flower.
+Root vegetables like radishes and turnips can become pithy and have a poor texture if they bolt, so they are usually harvested before bolting occurs.

-However, it is at this time when nutrients are gathering in the "flower buds" and "flower stalks" that the so-called "rapeseed blossoms" appear.
-Seeing them in a home garden is a happy sign that spring is just around the corner.
+However, the time when nutrients are concentrated in the flower buds and stalks is precisely what we call "rapeseed blossoms."
+Seeing them in home gardens is a welcome sign that spring is just around the corner.

 Various characteristics of rapeseed flowers by vegetable